Pumpkin Spice Syrup

 How to use pumpkin spice syrup

-There are so many ways to use pumpkin spice syrup!
+There are so many ways to use this homemade pumpkin syrup!

-• Drizzle it over your morning bowl of yogurt and sourdough granola for a delicious fall breakfast.
+• Breakfast: Drizzle it over your morning bowl of oatmeal or yogurt and sourdough granola for a delicious fall breakfast.
+Over pumpkin pancakes or waffles would be good too!

 closeup of a pumpkin spice latte